jsiegenthaler/homebridge-eosstb/README.md

 * **maxChannels**: The maximum number of channels to load.
 Optional, defaults to 50 if not found.
 Loading times increase with higher maximums.
 Limited to 90.

+* **volUpCommand**: The bash command to increase the volume of the TV.
+This command is sent when the iOS remote is open and you press the Volume Up button on your device.
+Optional.

+* **volDownCommand**: The bash command to decrease the volume of the TV.
+This command is sent when the iOS remote is open and you press the Volume Down button on your device.
+Optional.

+* **muteCommand**: The bash command to mute the volume of the TV.
+Currently not supported in the Apple iOS remote (last checked in iOS v14.4).
+Maybe Apple will add this in the future?
+Optional.

 ## Known Relevant EOS Box Commands
 * **MediaTopMenu**: Displays the top menu page (home page) on the TV, same as the **HOME** button on the EOS box remote